-201.8 ALARM SIGNAL inactivation states
+6.8 \ ALARM SIGNAL inactivation states

-201.8.1 General
+6.8.1 \ General

 Means shall be provided for the OPERATOR to inactivate the auditory, or the visual and auditory, generation of ALARM SIGNALS.
 Means may be provided to inactivate the generation of other ALARM SIGNALS.
 Inactivation may apply to an individual ALARM CONDITION, to a group of ALARM CONDITIONS, to the entire ALARM SYSTEM or to any part of a DISTRIBUTED ALARM SYSTEM.
-The inactivation of the generation of ALARM SIGNALS may be indefinite (off) or timed (paused).
-Flashing visual ALARM SIGNALS specified in 201.3.2.2 may be inactivated by AUDIO PAUSED or AUDIO OFF.
+The inactivation of the generation of ALARM SIGNALS may be indefinite (i.e., ALARM OFF or AUDIO OFF) or timed (i.e., ALARM PAUSED or AUDIO PAUSED).
+Flashing visual ALARM SIGNALS specified in 6.3.2.2 may be inactivated by AUDIO PAUSED or AUDIO OFF.

-NOTE 1 A group can be predetermined or not.
+NOTE A group can be predetermined or not.